kernelkit/kernelkit.github.io/_tabs/about.md

 order: 1
 ---

-Infix is a free, Linux based, immutable operating system for networked equipment.
-Primarily focused on switches and routers, yet its core values may be appealing for other use-cases as well:
+Infix is a free, Linux based, immutable[^1] operating system for networked equipment.
+Although primarily focused on switches and routers, its core values may be appealing for other use-cases as
+well:

 - Runs from a squashfs image on a read-only partition
 - Single configuration file on a separate partition
-- Built around YANG with standard IETF models
 - Linux switchdev provides open switch APIs
 - Atomic upgrades to secondary partition
 - Highly security focused

+The entire system is modeled using [YANG][1] with standard IETF models and dedicated models when needed to fully leverage Linux capabilities.
+Meaning, not only is the system configuration derived from YANG, but also system state and any operations (RPC/actions), like upgrade.

-An immutable[^1] operating system enhances security and inherently makes it maintenance-free.
+An immutable operating system greatly enhances security.
 Configuration and data, e.g, containers, is stored on separate partitions to ensure complete separation from system files and allow for seamless backup, restore, and provisioning.

 In itself Infix is perfectly suited for dedicated networking tasks and native support for Docker containers provides a versatile platform that